Alert-ME: An Explainability-Driven Defense Against Adversarial Examples in Transformer-Based Text Classification: EDIT Framework

-The first distribution is the Attention Map ($A_{map}$), representing the overall attention received by all words in the text sample $E$.
-The second distribution is the Integrated Gradient ($I_{grad}$) Distribution, which enables us to compare the relative importance of individual words across different predicted labels $y_{pred}$ and to capture the difference between expected and adversarial samples.
-The third set of features is the Overall Frequency distribution, which characterizes the frequency distribution of words in $E$ with respect to their frequency in the training dataset.
-The inclusion of these features is motivated by the results reported in \cite{mozes2020frequency}.
-Finally, we utilize the Outlier Frequency (OF) distribution, representing the frequency of outliers in $A_{map}$.
-To compute the OF distribution, we first identify potential outliers in $A_{map}$ using the inter-quartile range (IQR) method.
-Let $q_1$ and $q_3$ be the first and third quartiles of $A_{map}$, respectively, and let $iqr$ be the interquartile range, which is defined as $iqr = q_3 - q_1$.
-A token $t_i$ having attentional $A_{map}$ is considered a potential outlier if it satisfies the following condition:
+We employ various statistical measures \cite{merlo2001automatic}, including minimum, maximum, mean, median, mode, variance, skewness, kurtosis, entropy, mean of gradient, and sum of peaks, to extract information on central tendency, variability, and distribution shape from four types of distributions for a given text sample $E$.
+These distributions include $A_\mathrm{map}$, representing overall attention received by words in $E$; the $I_{grad}$ distribution, comparing the relative importance of words across different predicted labels $y_{pred}$ and capturing differences between expected and adversarial samples; the Overall frequency distribution, characterizing word frequency in $E$ relative to the training dataset; and the outlier frequency (OF) distribution, indicating the frequency of outliers in $A_\mathrm{map}$.
+Outliers are identified using the inter-quartile range (IQR) method, and their frequency distribution is obtained, providing insights into the frequency of outliers in the attention map \cite{mozes2020frequency}.

-where $w_i$ is the value of $t_i$ in $A_{map}$.
-This condition checks whether a value $w_i$ is more than 1.5 times the IQR away from the third quartile.
-If a value satisfies this condition, it is considered a potential outlier.
-Once the potential outliers are identified, we obtain the frequency of each outlier in the set by counting the number of occurrences of the value in $A_{map}$.
-This frequency distribution is the OF distribution, which represents the frequency of outliers in $A_{map}$.